 The eDriving application would capture data such as acceleration, braking, cornering, speeding, cellphone distraction, and other behavioral data, as well as provide proprietary and predictive analytics. eDriving spokeswoman Regina Lewis stated that their program Mentor “turns your phone into a black box.”
 This data would be used to formulate your FICO Safe Driving Score, which would build weekly and monthly scores.
 As Mentor would accumulate more data, the Safe Driving Score would become more accurate.
 Over time, the model would become more reflective of driving habits.
 The feedback provided by the application would identify areas that are deficient, and provide tutoring based on each driver’s specific area of need.

-It Makes Sense, But How Would I Benefit?
+It Makes Sense, But How Would I Benefit from It?

 The goal is for insurers to use the Safe Driving Score to set premiums, with better rates being offered to better drivers.
 It really is a concept that makes sense.
-Auto insurance companies take on more risk when insuring drivers that are not safe, because the risk of them being in an accident increases.
-That is why your insurance tends to go up when you receive a moving violation or cause an accident – because you are deemed to be a riskier endeavor for the insurance company.
+Auto insurance companies take on more risk when insuring drivers that have a tendency to be reckless because the risk of them being in an accident is high.
+That is why your insurance premiums tend to go up when you receive a moving violation or cause an accident – because you are deemed to be a riskier endeavor for the insurance company.

 Another side effect where drivers could be impacted is rental car rates.
 Your rate for renting a car would be determined by your FICO Safe Driving Score, with the same concept as above being applied.
 Worse drivers pose a bigger risk when renting a car, and therefore would be required to pay more as means to mitigate this risk.
 Having a score attached not just to your driving record, but to your driving habits, would promote safe behavior and incentivize drivers to think twice before engaging in dangerous driving habits like texting or speeding.